ibm-cloud-docs/watsonxdata/lite_plan.md

 8. Click **Set up now**.
 The **Finish set up** page opens.

     a.
-If you use a trial account with no existing IBM COS instance:
+If you use a trial account:

-      * A new IBM COS instance is provisioned with default name (watsonx-data-cos) and a new bucket is attached to it with default name (watsonx-data-instanceId).
+      * If the user does not have an IBM COS instance, a new IBM COS instance is provisioned with default name (watsonx-data-cos) and a new bucket is attached to it with default name (watsonx-data-instanceId).
+If the user has an IBM COS instance, a new bucket is attached to it with default name (watsonx-data-instanceId) to that instance.
       * Click **Finish**.

     b.
 If you use a Paygo account:

-      * If the user has a COS instance in a Paygo account, it is fetched and a new bucket with default name is attached to it.
+      * If the user has an IBM COS instance in a Paygo account, it is fetched and a new bucket with default name is attached to it.
-      * If the user does not have a COS instance, you must provision a new IBM COS instance.
+      * If the user does not have an IBM COS instance, you must provision a new IBM COS instance.
 From the **Finish set up** page, click **Create new instance** to create a new COS instance.
 Select the storage.
       * Click **Finish**.